amazon-connect/amazon-connect-salesforce-scv/Common/AWSSCV-SalesforceConfig/readme.md

 11. In the Stack Name field, enter `AWSSCV-SalesforceConfig`
 12.	**Complete the parameters** using the information that you have gathered.
 13. Once the parameters are complete, choose **Next**
-    *  NOTE: In Service Cloud Voice deployments, it is normal to see a warning on the next page, Configure stack options
+    *  NOTE: In Service Cloud Voice bundle deployments, it is normal to see a warning on the next page, Configure stack options
 14. Scroll to the bottom and select **Next**
+15. Scroll to the bottom, select the boxes to **acknowledge that IAM resources will be created**.
-15. Scroll to the bottom and select **Create Stack**
+16. Scroll to the bottom and select **Create Stack**
-16. After a minute or two, the stack should complete.
+17. After a minute or two, the stack should complete.

 ## Post Install Validation
 Once the Salesforce Config CloudFormation stack is complete, the Salesforce integration should be validated.